Various

 2. Using Vim like less or more less

-This shell script uses the Vim script "$VIMRUNTIME/macros/less.vim".
+This shell script uses the Vim script "$VIMRUNTIME/scripts/less.vim".
 It sets up mappings to simulate the commands that less supports.
 Otherwise, you can still use the Vim commands.

 This isn't perfect.
 For example, when viewing a short file Vim will still use the whole screen.
 But it works well enough for most uses, and you get syntax highlighting.